 Going back to school and learning something new is a great way to kick off a brand-new year.
-As we look ahead to 2024, UW Professional & Continuing Education (UWPCE) is excited to offer five new programs launching this winter.
+As we look ahead to 2024, UW Professional & Continuing Education (UWPCE) is excited to offer new programs this winter and beyond.

-Several are specializations — a new type of program that allows you to level up your professional skills in a shorter period of time.
-These newly developed programs are typically held online and last three to six months.
+This winter's programs include a specialization — a new type of program that allows you to level up your professional skills in a shorter period of time.
+Specializations are typically held online and last three to six months.

 Read on to discover a program that’s just right for a new you in 2024!